robertklep/name.klep.transitions/README.md

 - `50-100,300s,0.5m` — the same as the previous, but demonstrating how you can switch between seconds and minutes
 - `0.01-1.321,10m,1m` — ranges can also contain decimal numbers (although there is no mitigation against floating point rounding issues)

+# Icon attribution

+"Time" icon created by Alberto Alonso from <a href="https://thenounproject.com/">the Noun Project</a>.